trublud/Kids-Coin/README.md

 KidsCoin will be used to pay for Kid Safe products and services.

-Roblox/minecraft and such games can offer echanges with KidsCoin.
+Roblox/Minecraft and such games can offer in-game purchases with KidsCoin.

 If its accepted by KidsCoin then its safe for kids!